sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

 ## Journal to store day-to-day notes, important observations, thoughts and misc.
+### 1/28/21 -
+#### approx time spent - 4h
+1. Added code to log steps, exceptions etc in all code. fixed logging issues.
+2. Created 2 smaller dataset of the actual input - one with 1000 samples and other with 10K samples for quick prototyping and testing.
+The actual dataset take a lot of time to load every time I want to run the code to check if the changes work.
+3. Started working on the make_dataset module.
+Plan is to use a txt file to store all paths to input data and use that file to import and create a single dataset that can then be split into training, val and test dataset.
+4. Still need to add the sanity checks and write functional test scripts.

 ### 1/25/21 - 1/27/21 -
 #### approx time spent - 10h